Craig of the Creek: LGBT representation

-In April 2018, two lesbian characters were confirmed.
+In April 2018, two lesbian characters were confirmed, teenagers Tabitha and Courtney.
 In their debut episode, "The Curse," Tabitha refuses to go to college and wants to spend time with Courtney.
 Courtney blushes, and they are holding hands in the end.
-In "The Haunted Dollhouse," they have feelings for each other, which is confirmed, and they kiss.
+In "The Haunted Dollhouse," they admit their feelings for each other and kiss.

 In December 2019, it was confirmed that the show had a non-binary character, named Angel José.
 Their voice actor, Angel Lorenzana, who also uses they/them pronouns, an agender storyboard artist for the show, confirmed this.
 In later tweets, they added that their "cartoon self" used they/them before themselves, gave a shout out to the show's crew, and said that while this was a small contribution to LGBTQ+ representation, they hoped "fans can take comfort knowing that there's also non-binary people working behind the scenes" on every one of the show's episodes.
-Some praised the show for the number of non-binary characters, comparing it to the apparent number of "non-binary characters" in Steven Universe, where every Gem is "non-binary" (Though the Gems are biologically sexless and all use female pronouns).
+Some praised the show for the number of non-binary characters, comparing it to the apparent number of "non-binary characters" in Steven Universe, where every Gem is "non-binary" (though the Gems are biologically sexless and all use female pronouns).

 Other LGBTQ characters appear in the show like J.P.'s openly lesbian older sister, Laura.
-In the episode "Jextra Perrestrial," She is shown to be in a same-sex relationship with a girl named Kat.
+In the episode "Jextra Perrestrial," she is shown to be in a same-sex relationship with a girl named Kat.
 Laura is voiced by openly lesbian comedian Fortune Feimster.
 Raj and Shawn, Honeysuckle Rangers from a neighborhood nearby, are implied to have feelings for each other in several episodes.
 Raj is voiced by openly gay actor Parvesh Cheena.
 Also, the episode "Cousin of the Creek," Jasmine tells her cousin "I'm texting my girlfriend, mind your business."

 The season 4 episode "Fire & Ice" focuses on Kelsey and Stacks' relationship as they confessed their love to each other.
 At the end of another season 4 episode, "Silver Fist Returns," Cat Burglar (Secret Keeper) is revealed to be gay and has a crush on George of The Tea Timers.
 George blushes and asks him out and he accepts, making them officially a couple.
 Secret Keeper is voiced by non-binary actor Cole Escola.